Poetry Club: Daljit Nagra, Matthew Hollis & Mona Arshi

 “Nagra would make an excellently provocative laureate” – The Sunday Times

 Matthew Hollis’ first collection Ground Water (Bloodaxe Books, 2004) was shortlisted for the Guardian First Book Award, the Whitbread Prize for Poetry and the Forward Prize for Best First Collection.
-Now All Roads Lead to France: The Last Years of Edward Thomas (Faber & Faber, 2011; W. W. Norton, 2012) won the Costa Biography Award and the H. W. Fisher Biography Prize and was Sunday Times Biography of the Year.
-The Waste Land: A Biography of a Poem was published in 2022 (Faber; Norton); Earth House, a volume of poems, by Bloodaxe Books, 2023.
+Now All Roads Lead to France: The Last Years of Edward Thomas won the Costa Biography Award and the H. W. Fisher Biography Prize and was Sunday Times Biography of the Year.
+The Waste Land: A Biography of a Poem was published in 2022 (Faber; Norton); His latest collection Earth House, was published in 2023 by Bloodaxe Books.

 “He combines worldly wisdom with more detailed, vernacular understanding to produce poems that speak with a sense of purpose and place” – Simon Armitage